vdesabou/kafka-docker-playground/ccloud/ccloudexporter/README.md

 # Cloud Exporter for Metrics API

+# DEPRECATED - Use export endpoint instead

+As of December 2021, Confluent recommends using the [export endpoint of the Confluent Cloud Metrics API](https://api.telemetry.confluent.cloud/docs#tag/Version-2/paths/~1v2~1metrics~1{dataset}~1export/get) to extract metrics instead of running a separate service such as the ccloudexporter.
+This endpoint can be scraped directly with a Prometheus server or other Open Metrics compatible scrapers.

 ## Objective

 This demo is using [dabz/ccloudexporter](https://github.com/Dabz/ccloudexporter) in order to pull [Metrics API](https://docs.confluent.io/current/cloud/metrics-api.html) data from Confluent Cloud cluster and be exported to Prometheus.